Admission/Readmission after Academic Dismissal

 If students fail to drop courses appropriately, a grade of “F” will be entered on their academic record.
 This grade will be used in computing the GPA.

-A student needing to request a late drop due to unforeseen circumstances must appeal in writing to the dean of the College of Graduate Studies.
+A student needing to request a late drop due to unforeseen circumstances must provide written approval from the instructor and program coordinator before appealing in writing to the dean of the College of Graduate Studies.
 Please see Financial Aid for information regarding how schedule changes may impact Financial Aid.

-Full-time graduate study for master’s degree and CAGS students is defined, for academic purposes only, as being enrolled in nine or more graduate credits in a given semester.
-To be considered full-time, postbaccalaureate program students may be required to carry a course load of at least 12 credits each semester, as defined under Course Loads in the Undergraduate Academic Policies section of this catalog.
-The Advanced Postbaccalaureate (APB) program follows the same rules as the Masters degree and CAGS students.
+Full-time graduate study for master’s degree and CAGS students is defined as being enrolled in nine or more graduate credits in a given semester.
+To be considered full-time, postbaccalaureate program students may be required to carry a course load of at least 12 credits each semester.
+The Advanced Postbaccalaureate (APB) program follows the same rules as the masters degree and CAGS students.

 Note: Courses scheduled between the fall and spring semester (intersession courses) are considered part of the spring semester course load for graduate students.
 Please see Financial Aid for information regarding how schedule decisions may impact Financial Aid.

 Prior to the registration period for the fall and spring semesters and summer sessions, students should refer to their degree audits which are available through InfoBear to ensure compliance with the graduate degree requirements.
 Graduate students are not required to have registration forms signed by their advisors; however, graduate students should consult their advisors on a regular basis regarding their course schedules.
 Degree-seeking graduate students who register online will be billed for their tuition and fees by the Office of Student Accounts.